ye-rm/Use-Meslo-Nerd-Font-on-chromebook/README.md

 replace 'github.com' with 'raw.githubusercontent.com' in https://github.com/ye-rm/MesloNerdFont-in-chrome-OS/blob/main/MesloLGMNerdFont-Regular.ttf then you got the font url.

 To test the font url whether correct, you can paste it in your browser, then the font file can be downloaded.

-## How to config Nerd Font in visual studio code(vscode) on chromebook.

-To be done..